 If you are running iTunes 11.0.1 (and higher), iTunes will automatically help you weed out those duplicate items from your iTunes library.
 If you are running iTunes 11, you’ll see that this feature isn’t available.
-So in order to remove duplicate tracks from your iTunes library, the first thing you need to do is update to the latest version of iTunes.
+So to remove duplicate tracks from your iTunes library, the first thing you need to do is update to the latest version of iTunes.

 If you use iTunes as your default music library manager, and if you’ve enabled iCloud backup/sync, there’s a strong chance that you end up having a few duplicates.